sumanmaity112/java-starter/README.md

 The following are included in this repository:

 - Provides lint, [OWASP](https://owasp.org/) dependency checking, and [Gradle](https://gradle.org/) setup for Java projects.
-- Contains GitHub action Workflows for writing code and performing security audits
+- Contains GitHub action Workflows for writing code and performing security audits.
-- Manages Java patches and GitHub actions via Dependabot
+- Manages Java patches and GitHub actions via Dependabot.
+- Generate and validate licenses reports for dependencies.
 - Updates the Gradle wrapper using [gradle-update/update-gradle-wrapper-action](https://github.com/gradle-update/update-gradle-wrapper-action)
   > [!NOTE]\
   > If you are facing `Error: Github Actions is not permitted to create pull request.`, then please check [GitHub action permission settings](https://github.com/orgs/community/discussions/27689).